Shilpah123/RoleMorph-AI-Resume-Agent/README.md

 - 4GB RAM minimum
 - OpenAI API key (optional - for enhanced features)

----

 ## 📝 License

 This project is submitted for the Kaggle AI Agents Competition.

----

-## 👥 Contact

-For questions or issues, please refer to the documentation or contact the development team.

----

-**Built with ❤️ for the Kaggle AI Agents Competition**